harness/developer-hub/release-notes/continuous-integration.md

 <!-- 2024-09-02 -->

-#### New features and enhancements

-- Cache Intelligence now supports C# .Net (CI-12672)
+#### Early Access feature

 - Added support for automatic setup of Build Intelligence for builds running in Harness Cloud.
 Customers can set the stage property `buildIntelligence` to 'true' in order to use this feature.
 Once enabled, Harness CI will automatically optimize Run and Test steps that are running Bazel or Gradle commands, to reduce build time.
 (CI-12969)

+#### New features and enhancements

+- Cache Intelligence now supports C# .Net (CI-12672)

 #### Fixed issues